 4.2 How do you keep chicken breast from drying out in the oven?

-To prevent chicken breast from drying out, marinate it prior to cooking, bake it at the correct temperature, and avoid overcooking.
-Using a meat thermometer to ensure the internal temperature reaches 165°F (74°C) is key.
+To stop chicken breast drying out, marinate it first, bake at the right temp, and don’t overcook.
+Use a meat thermometer to check it hits 165°F (74°C).

 4.3 Can you bake chicken breast from frozen?

-Yes, you can bake chicken breast from frozen, but it will require a longer cooking time—approximately 50% longer than thawed chicken.
-Ensure the internal temperature still reaches 165°F (74°C).
+Yes, you can bake chicken from frozen, but it takes longer—about 50% more time than thawed.
+Just check the internal temp still reaches 165°F (74°C).

 4.4 How long does it take to bake chicken breast in the oven?